 Scheduling an Appointment for Therapy To schedule an appointment, call (608) 417-6173.
 Our hours of service are 8 a.m. to 4:30 p.m.
 Limited appointments are available after 4:30 p.m. for families with unique needs.
 If you are unable to attend please give us 24 hours notice.
 A physician's referral is required for most services.

-Pediatric Occupational Therapy is a skilled treatment that helps children attain their full potential in all facets of life.
-Occupational therapy provides patients with the "skills for the job of living."
+Pediatric Occupational Therapy is treatment to help children attain their full potential in many facets of life.
+OT helps patients build the "skills for the job of living."
 Children need to have sensory processing and motor skills for their age appropriate occupations of self-help, play, academics, and handwriting skills.
 They need to achieve self-confidence and social-emotional wellbeing.

-Treatment addresses children who have difficulty reaching developmental milestones because a medical condition interferes with their physical development, coordination, communication or learning abilities.
+Treatment is provided to children who have difficulty reaching developmental milestones due to medical conditions that interfere with their physical development, muscle coordination, sensory awareness, and communication or learning abilities.
 Services include individual evaluation and treatment and may include small group treatment.

 Muscle tone imbalance